-There are meet up and hook up active social media users.
+There are 2.3 billion active social media users.
 Last year alone, this number increased by 176 million.
 Facebook has 1.7 billion users, Instagram has over 400 million, Twitter over 320 million and LinkedIn over 450 million.
 Whoa.

 All of these users are also consumers.
 Some hold powerful social influence and others could be your number one fan.
 A good way to reach them?
 Get in on the action!
 Working at an award-winning marketing communications agency in Cincinnati, we’ve learned some tricks of the trade we’d like to share with you.
 Set yourself up for #success with these five must-do’s before you get social.